-The maximum credit load for Spring and Fall semesters is 16 credit hours, and the maximum credit load for Summer semester is 12 credit hours.
+The maximum credit load for Spring and Fall semesters is 18 credit hours, and the maximum credit load for Summer semester is 12 credit hours.
 Students desiring to carry more than this maximum load must submit a "Request for Overload" form and attain written program from their academic advisor, department chairperson, and the dean of the appropriate college.

-Permission to carry 17 or 18 credit hours (constituting an overload request of 1 to 2 hours) requires a minimum 3.00 cumulative institutional GPA.
-Permission to carry more than 18 credit hours require a minimum 3.00 cumulative institutional GPA and a minimum 3.00 semester GPA during the last semester of enrollment.
-A graduating senior can carry an overload with a 2.50 cumulative institutional GPA one semester (only) during the last year.
-In special cases, students may be permitted to carry more than 20 credit hours per term provided permission is granted by the Provost/Vice President for Academic Affairs.
+Permission to carry more than 18 total credit hours in the fall or spring (or more than 12 in the summer) will require a 3.0 or higher cumulative average and a 3.0 semester GPA during the last semester of residence.
+A graduating senior can carry an overload with a 2.5 cumulative GPA one semester (only) during the last year.
+In special cases, students may be permitted to carry more than 20 hours per semester provided permission is granted by the Vice President for Academic Affairs.
 No student will be allowed to carry more than 23 hours during any one semester.